Gadobutrol: Regulatory

 The only US patent for gadobutrol is US5980864A, granted in November 1999, to Schering AG.
 The patent is for the process using 1,4,7,10-tetraazacyclododecane butyltriols to produce the gadolinium (III) complex of 10-(1-hydroxymethyl-2,3-dihydroxypropyl)-1,4,7-triscarboxymethyl-1,4,7,10-tetraazacyclododecane (gadobutrol).
 The patent defends the use of this metal complex as a superior diagnostic medium.
 In 2006, Bayer Healthcare Pharmaceuticals Inc. absorbed Schering AG, and in November 2007, the patent was transferred to Bayer Schering Pharma.
 After FDA approval in 2011, the patent was granted an extension of 1,470 days and the trade name Gadavist became associated with the patent.
 In February 2016, the patent was granted a second term extension, but expired in November 2016.

 Packaging and purchasing

 Gadobutrol contrast media is a clear, colorless-to-pale yellow solution of 1 mmol/mL formulation, available in single dose vials (2 mL, 7.5 mL, 10mL, and 15 mL), single dose pre-filled injections (7.5 mL, 10 mL, 15 mL), and pharmacy bulk packages (30 mL and 65 mL) containing multiple vials.
 Gadobutrol is currently marketed in the United States under the name Gadavist, and in most other countries under the name Gadovist or Gadovist 1.0.

-Gadobutrol is not available for prescription and can only be administered by trained personnel.
 In 2016 Bayer-UK published prices for the product.

+Names

+Gadobutrol is sold under the brand names Gadovist, Gadavist, and Pixxoscan.
+In India, it is sold under the brand name Viv-butrol.